 Roasted Cauliflower Rice with Red Pepper, Green Onion, Parmesan, and Pine Nuts (Video)

 Roasted Cauliflower Rice with Red Pepper, Green Onion, Parmesan, and Pine Nuts is delicious as a side dish when you want something colorful and a bit special.
-This recipe is low-carb, gluten-free, Keto, low-glycemic, meatless, and South Beach Diet friendly; use the Diet-Type Index to find more recipes like this one.
+This recipe is low-carb, gluten-free, Keto, and low-glycemic; use Side Dishes to find more recipes like this one.

 But seriously, this Roasted Cauliflower Rice with Red Pepper, Green Onion, Parmesan, and Pine Nuts was just SO amazing that I couldn’t think of waiting another day to share it with you.
 You know I’m a cauliflower rice fan, but this is my first time trying roasted cauliflower rice, and it’s a wow for me!
 The roasting gives the cauliflower a nutty flavor, and the addition of crunchy green onions, chopped red bell peppers (roasted with the cauliflower rice), coarsely-grated Parmesan and pine nuts puts this recipe over the top in flavor.